Your Guide to West Coast Vintage Vespa Days 2024 – Updated for 2025

 The Lark

-The Lark, situated at 131 Anacapa Street in the trendy Funk Zone of downtown Santa Barbara, is famous for its decadent, delightful dishes including the frequent-diner favorite crispy Brussels sprouts with Medjool dates.
+The Lark, situated at 131 Anacapa Street in the trendy Funk Zone of downtown Santa Barbara, is famous for its decadent, delightful dishes, including the frequent-diner favorite crispy Brussels sprouts with Medjool dates.
 This unique eatery invites guests to savor innovative dishes in a lively setting, perfect for a night out in Santa Barbara.

 Jane